 Hollywood Glamour & Investment

 Many visitors to the area continued to frequent what was then known as the “World-famous” Twin Inns restaurant.
-The Carlsbad Hotel and Mineral Springs (known today as Carlsbad-by-the-Sea), opened in 1930, bringing in Hollywood celebrities and professional athletes to enjoy the mineral springs and what the town had to offer.
+The Carlsbad Hotel and Mineral Springs (known today as Carlsbad By The Sea), opened in 1930, bringing in Hollywood celebrities and professional athletes to enjoy the mineral springs and what the town had to offer.
 As the Depression waned in the later years of the decade, new developments began to set the stage for the area’s bright future.
-Carlsbad became a resort destination and a popular stopover on the way to Aqua Caliente in Tijuana and soon the racetrack in Del Mar.
+Carlsbad became a resort destination and a popular stopover on the way to Agua Caliente in Tijuana and soon the racetrack in Del Mar.

 The Rev. David Graham

 Hollywood celebrity wasn’t the only draw in town.
-1930’s parishioner Louise Curley once shared this memory of Rev. David Graham, who served St. Michael’s as vicar from 1937-1939:
+1930s parishioner Louise Curley once shared this memory of the Rev. David Graham, who served St. Michael’s as vicar from 1937-1939: